vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/002/06_tveShaste_dhUma.md

 I have no idea why √as should exhibit this behavior; it cannot be due to (lack of) accent, since several of the ruki-ed forms are accented (including the one here).

-MLW comments: “But maybe it was despite its accent somehow a clitic just as there are accented 2nd pos. clit.
+Michael Weiss comments: “But maybe it was despite its accent somehow a clitic just as there are accented 2nd pos. clit.
 This reminds me of the loss of s in Oldenberg Latin comedy which is especially well attested before the verb ‘to be’.”